MARY2726/group-no-23-main-project/README.md

 the bite of a venomous snake.
 We estimate that India had 1.2 million snakebite deaths (average 58,000/year) from 2000 to 2019.Most of them are due to a lack of medical care and non-recognition of the bitten snake.
 Such a situation is where our idea comes into play.
-We aim to develop an app that utilizes modern technology like image processing and artificial intelligence to identify the snake.We capture the bitten area and process the image using our database.
+We aim to develop a system that utilizes modern technology like image processing and artificial intelligence to identify the snake.We capture the bitten area and process the image using our database.
 As a result, the database identifies the snake comparing the previously trained data